Jephthah-Akene/HermesPy/README.md

 - Aggregate and process the acquired data into time series.
 - Perform basic statistical analysis on the processed data.
 - Log the aggregated and processed data to a CSV file.

+## Fundamentals of the system

+The Queued State Machine Producer-Consumer (QSM-PC) architecture is a design pattern that allows for efficient processing of large amounts of data in a parallel and asynchronous manner.

+In the QSM-PC architecture, the data acquisition is done by producer threads that acquire data from different sources and add it to a global queue.
+Then, the consumer threads read from the queue and perform the necessary processing tasks, such as data aggregation, statistical analysis, and logging.

+The use of a queue in the QSM-PC architecture allows for efficient and scalable data transfer between different threads.
+The queue ensures that the processing tasks are executed in the order that the data was acquired, while allowing for multiple threads to process the data in parallel.

+Overall, the QSM-PC architecture provides a flexible and scalable framework for processing large amounts of data in a parallel and asynchronous manner, making it ideal for real-time data acquisition and analysis applications.

+In the context of Python, the Queued State Machine Producer-Consumer (QSM-PC) architecture is a design pattern that facilitates efficient communication and coordination between different processes or threads.
+This pattern is implemented in the HERMES project to simulate data acquisition, aggregation, processing, and logging.

+In QSM-PC, each process or thread is treated as a state machine that operates on a queue of inputs and outputs.
+The producer process or thread generates the inputs and puts them in a queue, while the consumer process or thread retrieves the inputs from the queue and generates the outputs.
+The state of the system is defined by the contents of the input and output queues.

+In the HERMES project, the three data acquisition processes (temperature, pressure, and voltage) act as producers, while the aggregator, data processor, and data logging processor act as consumers.
+The producer threads simulate the data acquisition by generating random data and putting it into a global queue.
+The aggregator thread retrieves the data from the global queue and aggregates it into time series.
+The data processor thread retrieves the aggregated data and performs basic statistical analysis on it.
+The data logging processor thread retrieves the processed data and logs it to a CSV file.

+By implementing the QSM-PC architecture, the HERMES project achieves parallel processing and efficient communication between different processes or threads.
+This allows the project to simulate the data acquisition, aggregation, processing, and logging in a highly efficient and scalable way.

 ## Prerequisites